 She will also possibly require another eye surgery in the near future, but we will keep you posted!

 2016 Update: Brooklyn continues to struggle daily with chronic stomach pain, we have yet to find a solution to this, but we are working hard and have tried numerous different tactics.Brooklyn suffered her first grand mal seizure this past year, as well as a few "absentile" seizures (petite grand mal) and was placed on anti-seizure medication, we are watching closely for future seizures.
 She has also had an increase in her migraines the past year as well.
 We recently discovered that Brooklyn has a hernia and has developed inflamed lymph nodes around both her liver and pancreas and is still undergoing more test to determine the cause and next steps for these.
-She had about 5 hospital admissions over the fall/winter for numerous reasons and was happy about it, she is starting to realize as she gets older that this is not a fun thing to do.
+She had about 5 hospital admissions over the fall/winter for numerous reasons and was not happy about it, she is starting to realize as she gets older that this is not a fun thing to do.

 To us Brooklyn is not a child with PHACES… to us she is just our HERO.